EdanStasiuk/SnowQuery/README.md

 # SnowQuery

-An AI-powered assistant that turns natural language into Snowflake queries using MCP and agentic reasoning.
+An AI-powered assistant that converts natural language into Snowflake SQL queries using MCP and agentic reasoning.
+Query your Snowflake database effortlessly and visualize results directly in a web interface.

 ![SnowQuery Web UI](./images/snowquery-screenshot.png)

-## Project directory setup
+## Project Directory Structure

 ```
 SnowQuery/